6 Books Guaranteed to Make You Laugh Out Loud, According to Comedians

 “The book is so honest and relatable.
 Irby even manages to turn tragedy into humor, and I love that about her.
 In one of my favorite chapters, she details a sexual escapade gone ‘shitty’ as a result of her Crohn’s disease, an affliction she curses throughout the book.”

-— Suggested by Issa Rae, a writer and the creator of the YouTube series The Mis-Adventures of Awkward Black Girl.
+— Suggested by Issa Rae, a writer, actress, director, and creator of the television series Insecure on HBO and The Mis-Adventures of Awkward Black Girl on YouTube.

 5. The Will to Whatevs: A Guide to Modern Life, by Eugene Mirman